MCMLXXXV/snake.gd/README.md

 > I'm a "very" creative person, [I ended making the same thing again][phaser].
 > [...]

-Here we are again, four years later, repeating the same mistake 😂
+Here we are again, ~~four~~six years later, repeating the same mistake 😂

 However, the original project had its share of issues, so I decided to take off the dust and see what could be salvaged from it.
-It has been rewritten from scratch for the most part, but the basic stuff is still the same.
-Most of the code is annotated, so anyone just starting their gamedev journey with Godot Engine can follow along and learn a thing or two.
+It has been rewritten from scratch for the most part, but the basic stuff is still there.
+Most of the code is annotated, so anyone just starting their _gamedev_ journey with Godot Engine can follow along and learn a thing or two.

+> [!TIP]
-> **ℹ Note**: The original project, written back in 2018, can still be found in
+> The original project, written back in 2018, is available in the `master`
-> the `master` branch.
+> branch of this repository.

 ## Playing the game